kashaun52/Resume/index.md

 ## Kashaun Eghdam
 #### Toronto, ON | Kashaun.eghdam@gmail.com | [Github](https://github.com/kashaun52)
 I am a hardworking and motivated individual with a passion for both statistics and economics.
 I have strong communication skills gained through previous work experience and work well in a collaborative environment.
-Excel in producing fully reproducible statistical analysis’s.
+I also excel at and love producing statistical analysis’s.

 ## Education
 #### University of Toronto | Bachelor of Arts and Science